handshake-org/handshake-org.github.io/src/index.md

-We also have a SPV client, [hnsd](https://github.com/handshake-org/hnsd), which is written in C. It acts as a light client to the blockchain, as well as a recursive dns resolver.
+We also have a SPV client, [hnsd](https://github.com/handshake-org/hnsd), which is written in C. It acts as a light client to the blockchain, as well as a recursive name server.
 It can serve provable resource records and verify payments without having the resource requirements of a full node.

 By installing Handshake, you are participating in a decentralized open